codess-aus/Code-Without-Barriers/docs/mindset.md

 Welcome to the most important ingredient in your Code without Barriers journey: **your mindset**! 🧠💡

-GitHub Copilot is a powerful tool—but like any good kitchen assistant, it works best when **you’re in charge**.
+GitHub Copilot is a powerful tool but like any good kitchen assistant, it works best when **you’re in charge**.
 This section is all about helping you shift from passive coding to **active learning**.

 ---